-As mentioned above, PPC click-through rate is the rate at which your PPC ads are clicked.
-This number is the percentage of people who view your ad (impressions) and then actually go on to click the ad (clicks).
+PPC click-through rate is the rate at which your PPC ads are clicked.
+This number is the percentage of people who view your ad (impressions) who then actually go on to click the ad (clicks).
 The formula for CTR looks like this:

-Click-through rate is important to your account because it directly effects your Quality Score.
+Click-through rate is important to your account because it directly affects your Quality Score.

-Google AdWords and other search marketing platforms offer pricing discounts for ads that offer high relevance (read: make searchers happy).
-One means for doing this is to offer higher Quality Scores to ads with high AdWords click-through rates:
+Google Ads and other search marketing platforms offer pricing discounts for ads that offer high relevance (read: make searchers happy).
+One means for doing this is to offer higher Quality Scores to ads with high Google Ads click-through rates:

 Additionally, if you are advertising on relevant queries, achieving a high click-through rate means that you are driving the highest possible number of people to your offering.

-This is a hotly debated topic: what constitutes a good click-through rate?
+This is a hotly debated topic: what is a good click-through rate?